How Does An F1 Wind Tunnel Work?

 The last-place team gets 25% more runs than the first-place team, and there is a sliding scale for the teams in between.

-The restrictions will be even tougher in 2022, as the FIA try to bring the performance of the class closer together.
+The restrictions were made even tougher for the 2022 season and beyond, as the FIA try to bring the performance of the class closer together.
 These tougher restrictions have put pressure on engineers to make sure they get the best out of each run, forcing them to adapt the way they work.

 In addition, the tunnel itself has a few interesting aspects: